kubernetes/enhancements/keps/sig-node/3960-pod-lifecycle-sleep-action/README.md

 Both kubelet and kube-apiserver will need enable the feature gate for the full featureset to be present.
 If both components disable the feature gate, this feature will be cleanly unavailable.

-If only the kube-apiserver enable this feature, kubelet won't understand the new field and may either ignore it or raise an error.
+If only the kube-apiserver enable this feature, validation will pass, but kubelet won't understand the new field and will ignore it when pod is terminating.

-If only the kubelet enable this feature, when creating/updating a resource with the sleepAction, the API server will reject the request with an error indicating that the field is unknown or unsupported.
+If only the kubelet enable this feature, when creating/updating a resource with the sleepAction, this field will be silently dropped.

 ## Production Readiness Review Questionnaire